Jave01/i2c/README.md

 ## Limitations

 - The application can only understand and process extended ASCII (8bit) characters.
 - Since the individual entries are arranged directly next to each other, a compromise must be made between write speed and file size when handling insertions.

+## TODO

+- AES256 file encryption
+- Password generation
+- Password copying to clipboard